 Symptoms of Osteoarthritis of the Hand

-There are a number of key signs and symptoms practitioners look for when diagnosing osteoarthritis in the fingers and wrists:
+There are several key signs and symptoms practitioners look for when diagnosing osteoarthritis in the fingers and wrists:

-- Carpal tunnel syndrome.
-When arthritis changes the bony and soft tissue structures in the wrist, an area within the wrist called the carpal tunnel can shrink, becoming more narrow.
+When arthritis changes the bony and soft tissue structures in the wrist, an area within the wrist called the carpal tunnel can shrink, becoming narrower.
 As the tunnel shrinks, it squeezes the nerve that travels through it, causing numbness and/or tingling in the thumb, index finger, long finger, and half of the ring finger.

-- Bouchard’s nodes.
-These bony growths develop in the middle knuckle, or PIP joint, making the knuckle look bigger or swollen.
+These bony growths develop in the middle knuckle (PIP joint), making the knuckle look bigger or swollen.
 Bouchard’s nodes can make it difficult to get a ring on and off a finger.

-Like Bouchard’s nodes, Heberden’s nodes are bony growths that develop in the end-most knuckle, or DIP joint.
+Like Bouchard’s nodes, Heberden’s nodes are bony growths that develop in the end-most knuckle (DIP joint).